AaronWatters/segmentation_viz_workflow/README.md

 ```bash
 % python view_surfaces.py
 ```

+Open the link printed by the script in a browser tab to view the surfaces.

-Press the load button to load the JSON data (this step is for easy javascript debugging).
+Press the load button to load the JSON data (this step is provided for easy javascript debugging).
-The viewer should appear in a new browser tab and look something like this:
+The viewer should look something like this:

 <img src="surface.png">